NREL/latex_editing/README.md

 Please use the wiki at https://github.com/NREL/latex_editing/wiki as you feel fit.
 Useful examples may be rolled in to the template file over time.

 #Instructions for NREL staff
 NREL staff should check on [The Source](http://thesource.nrel.gov/communications/templates.html) for current guidance on using LaTeX for NREL documents.

+Please also note that there is an NREL-hosted latex server which is the preferred tool for preparing NREL documents.
+Details will be provided at a later date.

-NREL staff are strongly encouraged to check in with their communications rep before starting to use LaTeX for documents.
+NREL staff are strongly encouraged to check in with their communications representatives before starting to use LaTeX for documents.

 #Recent changes
+12.18.2015 updated to reflect new internal publications process.
 10.8.2014 Added details of how to convert using `pandoc`.

 7.31.2014 Added \frontmatter, \mainmatter, and \backmatter commands to customize numbering for all document classes (article, report).
 These are normally only available for the book class.
 Also updated the example template, and figured out how to add URLs to the bibliography.